 Channel Switcher

-A new design for Twitch’s extensive catalog of creators
+An exploratory design for Twitch’s growing catalog of creators

 The number of live creators streaming to Twitch has grown exponentially over the last few years.
 Matching viewers with them has been my team’s core challenge.